Kerepehi Water Treatment Plant

-Surface work to Kerepehi Town Road will be completed in April.
+Surface work to Kerepehi Town Road will be completed by the end of June

 A large trench had been dug across the road while new water pipes were installed.

-The new reservoirs are on track to be up and running in April 2019.
+The new reservoirs are on track to be up and running at the end of June 2019.

 “While the new drinking water tanks are being connected, there may be a low flow rate and maybe some brown water,” de Laborde said.